 401(k) plans, named for the section of the US tax code that governs them, arose during the 1980s as a supplement to pensions in the US.
 It is a retirement savings plan sponsored by an employer.
 It lets employees save and invest a piece of their paycheck before taxes are taken out.
 Taxes aren’t paid … Continue reading 401(K) – A wise retirement plan?

-Few people get rich from their wages alone.
+Few people get rich from their wages alone; time is money.
 But you can take advantage of the “effect” of compound interest.
 Compound interest is interest added to the principal of a deposit or loan so that the added interest also earns interest from then on.
-This addition of interest to the principal is called compounding.
-Therefore the … Continue reading Time is money
+This addition of interest to the principal is called … Continue reading Time is Money

 Purchasing Managers’ Indices (PMI) are economic indicators derived from monthly surveys of companies, it is a good indicator of the overall health of economy.
 The PMI index is based on five major indicators: new orders, inventory levels, production, supplier deliveries and the employment environment.
 A PMI of more than 50 represents expansion of the manufacturing … Continue reading Rate reforms in China